 All full-time TU in Northeastern Maryland students may gain access to Harford Community College’s fitness facilities by presenting their TU OneCard student ID.

 Yes!
 Please like or follow us to get a taste of student life at TU in Northeastern Maryland.

-Yes, an Admissions representative is typically on-site at TU in Northeastern Maryland every Tuesday during the spring and fall semesters.
+Yes!
+Our Academic Program Manager is available during business hours Monday through Friday all year round.
+An admissions representative is typically on-site at TU in Northeastern Maryland every Tuesday during the Fall and Spring semesters.
 Please either call us at 410-704-8863 or email TUNEMD@towson.edu to make an appointment.

 Incoming students should complete the tasks outlined on the TU in Northeastern Maryland To-Do List.

 Please note that TU in Northeastern Maryland has its own required orientation program for new transfers.
 Incoming TU in Northeastern Maryland students should not register for or attend the orientation programs for Towson main campus students.